Horki/posix-intro/README.md

 # Posix system development basics

-## Originally "win32" tasks, translated into POSIX env, in C (and something nearly in RUST)
+## Originally "win32" tasks from my university, translated into POSIX env, in C (and something nearly in RUST)

 1. Open a "gedit" program in child process, and output exit signal; ex: use kill, pkill to to quit "gedit"